 There are a lot of people with a deflected sense of reality.

 I know people who are assholes.
 That is not surprising of course, on its own.
-What I found to be interesting that those people usually have no life experience.
+What I found to be interesting that those people usually have not much life experience.

-I used to have a colleague who was a terrible coworker.
+I used to have a colleague who was not the best coworker I ever had.
 He couldn’t communicate with other colleagues, and he couldn’t take feedback.
 He couldn’t listen and was sure that he was correct all the time.
 He was like that partly because he was the most junior person on the team without any professional experience.
 He didn’t know how to program well and, most importantly, how to collaborate and communicate.

 In my opinion, it is still important to listen and reflect on this advice and opinions.
 But mostly as an exercise in reflection.
 Opinions from some people serve as an excellent warning sign what not to do.